voschezang/coding-handbook/quotes.md

 * Choosing the right methodology < being able to adjust & experiment (as a team)
   * If your theoretically sound methodology is not working, then switching to an entirely new method will not help you.
 Instead learn to adjust and experiment.
 * *Distributed* does not imply *decoupled*.
+* Spiders are the only web designers that like finding bugs.

 ### Collaboration